TheDBStern/viral-assembly-variant-calling/README.md

 ```

 Usage:
-1. Edit config file to indicate reference-mapping or denovo approach
+1. Edit config file to indicate reference-mapping or denovo approach, file with reference genome, and file with adapter sequences.
-2.

 On NIAID HPC Locus, edit the submit.sh file to indicate your email address.